open-easyrtc/open-easyrtc/docs/easyrtc_upcoming_features.md

 General Features
 ----------------
 * TURN server support **HERE NOW!**
+* Assign connections to groups - (aka roles)

 API Specific Features
 ---------------------
 * Better cross browser support
 * More power for applications to influence webRTC connections
+* Send a message to a specific username (Can already target easyrtcid's and rooms)

 Server Specific Features
 ------------------------